The Neighbors: Income

 shape the culture of a place.

 sales and service jobs, from major sales accounts, to working in fast food restaurants.
-The second most important occupational group in this neighborhood is

-executive, management, and professional occupations, with 29.8% of the residents employed.
+executive, management, and professional occupations, with 24.8% of the residents employed.

 Other residents here are employed in manufacturing and laborer occupations

-(19.4%), and 17.9% in clerical, assistant, and tech support occupations.
+(20.3%), and 16.8% in clerical, assistant, and tech support occupations.